Mitrazz/UT-Data-Science-Assignment/README.md

 -------------------------------------

-Session 3 Assignment: For this assignment you have to upload 1 file (.knwf) to your repo.
+Session 3 Assignment: To complete this assignment you have to upload 1 file (.knwf) to your repo.

 Task 1: Remove row limit in "File Reader" node and column limit in "Excel Reader".
 (These limitations were done for previous assignment)